What Is a Safe Harbor 401(k)?

 The SECURE Act also provides that companies can amend their plans up until the 30th day before the plan year ends.
 Amendments after that time can still be allowed if they increase nonelective contributions by at least 4% for all eligible employees.
 The previous threshold was 3%.

 The plan must be amended by the last day for paying out excess distributions for the plan year, however.
 This is typically the end of the following year.

 Setting Up a Safe Harbor 401(k)

 The Balance does not provide tax, investment, or financial services and advice.
-The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
+The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor, and it might not be suitable for all investors.
 Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+Investing involves risk, including the possible loss of principal.

 IRS.
 “401(k) Plan Fix-It Guide - 401(k) Plan - Overview.”
 Accessed March 4, 2020.

 Legal Information Institute. ”26 CFR § 1.401(k)-3 - Safe Harbor Requirements.”
 Accessed March 4, 2020.

 IRS. ”401(k) Resource Guide - Plan Participants - Summary Plan Description.”
 Accessed March 4, 2020.

 IRS. ”401(k) Plan Fix-It Guide - The Plan Failed the 401(K) ADP and ACP Nondiscrimination Tests.”
 Accessed March 4, 2020.